tansaku/battleships-1/crc.md

 - Should have 5 ships
 - Should assign those 5 ships co-ordinates.
 - Should call out shots on co-ordinates.
+- Has to assign coordinates according to the ship's length
+- For each ship, can only assign adjacent coordinates.

 Collaborators: